MicrosoftDocs/edge-developer/microsoft-edge/webview2/concepts/security.md

 3. Restrict web content functionality by modifying `CoreWebView2Settings` as follows:
     - Set `AreHostObjectsAllowed` to `false`, if you don’t expect the web content to access host objects.
-    - Set **IsWebMessageEnabled** to `false`, if you don’t expect the web content to post web messages to the app
+    - Set `IsWebMessageEnabled` to `false`, if you don’t expect the web content to post web messages to your native application.
     - Set **IsScriptEnabled** to `false`, if you don’t expect the web content to run script (i.e. showing static html like EULA)
     - Set **AreDefaultScriptDialogsEnabled** to `false`, if you don’t expect the web content to show `alert` or `prompt` popups